Glycogen storage disease type II

-Glycogen storage disease type II, also called Pompe disease, is an autosomal recessive metabolic disorder which damages muscle and nerve cells throughout the body.
-It is caused by an accumulation of glycogen in the lysosome due to deficiency of the lysosomal acid alpha-glucosidase enzyme.
-It is the only glycogen storage disease with a defect in lysosomal metabolism, and the first glycogen storage disease to be identified, in 1932 by the Dutch pathologist J. C. Pompe.

-The build-up of glycogen causes progressive muscle weakness (myopathy) throughout the body and affects various body tissues, particularly in the heart, skeletal muscles, liver and the nervous system.
+Glycogen storage disease type II (GSD-II), also called Pompe disease, and formerly known as GSD-IIa or Limb–girdle muscular dystrophy 2V, is an autosomal recessive metabolic disorder which damages muscle and nerve cells throughout the body.
+It is caused by an accumulation of glycogen in the lysosome due to a deficiency of the lysosomal acid alpha-glucosidase enzyme (GAA).
+The inability to break down glycogen within the lysosomes of cells leads to progressive muscle weakness throughout the body and affects various body tissues, particularly in the heart, skeletal muscles, liver and the nervous system.

+GSD-II and Danon disease are the only glycogen storage diseases characterised by a defect in lysosomal metabolism.
+It was first identified in 1932 by Dutch pathologist Joannes Cassianus Pompe, making it the first glycogen storage disease to be discovered.

 Signs and symptoms

-Newborn
+Infantile-Onset (IOPD)

-The infantile form usually comes to medical attention within the first few months of life.
-The usual presenting features are cardiomegaly (92%), hypotonia (88%), cardiomyopathy (88%), respiratory distress (78%), muscle weakness (63%), feeding difficulties (57%) and failure to thrive (50%).
+The infantile-onset (IOPD) form usually comes to medical attention within the first few months of life, either clinically or through newborn screening.
+The usual presenting features are cardiomyopathy, cardiomegaly, hypotonia, respiratory distress, muscle weakness, feeding difficulties, and failure to thrive.

+IOPD patients can be further classified by Cross-Reactive Immunological Material (CRIM) status which is an important predictor of clinical response.
+Patients that produce no GAA protein are referred to as CRIM negative.
+Therefore, they can develop highly sustained antibody titers for enzyme replacement therapy (ERT).
+Immunomodulation or immunotherapy is an effective treatment to prevent an immune response to ERT.

 The main clinical findings include floppy baby appearance, delayed motor milestones, and feeding difficulties.
 Moderate hepatomegaly may or may not be present.
-Facial features include macroglossia, wide open mouth, wide open eyes, nasal flaring (due to respiratory distress), and poor facial muscle tone.
+Facial features include macroglossia, hypernasal speech, hearing loss, and myopathic facies.
 Cardiopulmonary involvement is manifested by increased respiratory rate, use of accessory muscles for respiration, recurrent chest infections, decreased air entry in the left lower zone (due to cardiomegaly), arrhythmias, and evidence of heart failure.

-Before developing a treatment, median age at death in untreated cases was 8.7 months, usually due to cardiorespiratory failure; However, this outcome is drastically changed since treatment has been available, improving with early access to treatment.
+Before the development of a treatment, the median age at death in untreated cases was 8.7 months, usually due to cardiorespiratory failure.
+However, this outcome has drastically changed since enzyme replacement therapy became available, improving with early initiation of treatment.

 Late onset form

-This form differs from the infantile principally in the relative lack of cardiac involvement.
-The onset is more insidious and has a slower progression.
+The Late-onset (LOPD) form differs from the infantile-onset principally in the relative lack of cardiac involvement.
+The onset has a slower progression and can present at any decade of life.
 Cardiac involvement may occur but is milder than in the infantile form.
 Skeletal involvement is more prominent with a predilection for the lower limbs.

-Late onset features include impaired cough, recurrent chest infections, hypotonia, progressive muscle weakness, delayed motor milestones, difficulty swallowing or chewing and reduced vital capacity.
+Late-onset features include impaired cough, recurrent chest infections, hypotonia, progressive muscle weakness, delayed motor milestones, difficulty swallowing or chewing, and reduced vital capacity.

-One of the difficulties with attributing the illness solely to genetic deficiencies is that, even between people as genetically similar as identical twins, the symptoms may differ For example, one may be in pain, whilst the other may not.
-Similarly, one's rate of muscle deterioration may be faster than the other's.
+Variability in the age of onset, severity, and symptoms, between those as genetically similar as identical twins, indicates that there may be epigenetic - or secondary factors - influencing disease presentation.

 Prognosis depends on the age of onset of symptoms with a better prognosis being associated with later onset disease.